3 Things to Do When God Asks You to Close a Door…

 Most of the time, our lives are rather routine.
 We can predict what we’ll be doing next year because it’s likely very similar to last year.
 Routine is not a bad thing.
 Predictability helps us be more effective and efficient.

 At certain times, though, our lives become unpredictable.
 We change jobs.
-We relocate.
+Sometimes we relocate.
 We pursue new interests and friends.
 A new chapter begins.

 It’s one thing to begin a new chapter when it’s thrust upon you, say through a job loss.
 But what about those other, more normal times?